Substance Use

 How Long Does Alcohol Withdrawal Take?

 Alcohol withdrawal happens in several stages.
-How these stages unravel depends on variables such as the level of dependence.
-You may only experience stage one, whereas someone else will experience all three stages.
+How these stages unravel depends on variables such as the level of dependence, your environment, and your overall health status.
+You may only experience stage one, whereas someone else will experience all stages.

 Alcohol is one of the most dangerous substances to withdraw from because of the way it influences the central nervous system.